ogobrecht/ogobrecht.com/content/posts/2021/console/index.md

 {{< toc >}}

-It looks like it is a hobby of PL/SQL developers to develop their own logging tool...
+It looks like it is a hobby of PL/SQL developers to develop their own logging tool.
 There are already some free tools on the market and probably many that have never been released:

 - [Logger](https://github.com/OraOpenSource/Logger)
 - [PIT](https://github.com/j-sieben/PIT/)